 Welcome to the Canadian Sugar Institute

-The Canadian Sugar Institute (CSI) is a national, non-profit association that provides a science-based Nutrition Information Service and seeks fair treatment on international trade policies and disputes.
+The Canadian Sugar Institute (CSI) is a national, non-profit association that provides a science-based Nutrition Information Centre and seeks fair treatment on international trade policies and disputes.

 The Institute was incorporated in 1966 to address issues of national importance to the industry.
 The Institute collects, analyzes, and disseminates statistics, technical reports, and research information; and cooperates with allied groups in the areas of government relations, education, research, and communications.